Dynamical quantum phase transitions from random matrix theory: Dynamical quantum phase transition and finite system size

 \subsubsection{Summary: finite versus infinite system}

 Let us summarize our finding for $L< \infty$, its thermodynamic limit with scaling \eqref{eq:discrLNscaling}, and its relation with the system in which we set $L= \infty$ from the onset. \begin{itemize} \item The Loschmidt echo in the infinite system approximation undergoes a third order DQPT.
-This is shown in Subsections \ref{sec:DQPTABCLinfty}-\ref{sec:DQPTPBCLinfty}. \item A finite system of $L$ qubits experiences the same phase transition if the system size satisfies $\ell > \ell_{\star} \approx 1.2$.
-The bound $\ell_{\star}$ is derived in Subsection \ref{sec:finiteLDQPT}. \item Furthermore, in the phase $\tau <\tau_{\text{cr}}$, the approximation of the finite system Loschmidt echo $\mL_N (t)\vert_{L< \infty}$ by $\mL_N (t) \vert_{L= \infty}$ in the limit \eqref{eq:discrLNscaling} is exponentially accurate if $\ell >2$.
-This bound is proven in Subsection \ref{sec:ExpAccurateDecay}. \end{itemize} Let us stress the distinction between $\ell > \ell_{\star}$, which guarantees that the DQPT is not overturned by finite-$L$ effects, and the requirement $\ell >2$, which guarantees that the results in the $L = \infty$ approximation reliably describe a finite chain.
+This is shown in Subsections \ref{sec:DQPTABCLinfty}-\ref{sec:DQPTPBCLinfty}. \item A system of $L$ qubits and finite ratio $\ell$ experiences the same phase transition, in the scaling limit \eqref{eq:discrLNscaling}, if the density satisfies $\ell > \ell_{\star} \approx 1.2$.
+The bound $\ell_{\star}$ is derived in Subsection \ref{sec:finiteLDQPT}. \item Furthermore, in the phase $\tau <\tau_{\text{cr}}$, the approximation of the finite density Loschmidt echo $\mL_N (t)\vert_{L< \infty}$ by $\mL_N (t) \vert_{L= \infty}$ in the thermodynamic limit \eqref{eq:discrLNscaling} is exponentially accurate if $\ell \ge 2$.
+This bound is proven in Subsection \ref{sec:ExpAccurateDecay}. \end{itemize} Let us stress the distinction between $\ell > \ell_{\star}$, which guarantees that the DQPT is not overturned by finite-$\ell$ effects (i.e. finite density of spins $\downarrow$ in the initial state), and the requirement $\ell \ge 2$, which guarantees that the results in the $L = \infty$ approximation reliably describe a finite chain.